datacontroller/datacontroller.io/content/blog/bitemporal-historisation-and-the-sas-dds/index.md

 authorLink: https://www.linkedin.com/in/allanbowe/
 previewImg: './Screenshot-from-2020-08-06-22-40-55.png'
 tags:
-  - banking
+  - Banking
-  - bitemporal
+  - Bitemporal
-  - data warehouse
+  - Data Warehouse
-  - ddl
+  - DDL
-  - dds
+  - DDS
-  - erwin
+  - Erwin
-  - etl
+  - ETL
-  - insurance
+  - Insurance
-  - sas
+  - SAS
-  - telco
+  - Telco
 ---

 Does the SAS DDS support Bitemporal historisation?
 Why yes indeed, with the right transform and extract logic, and updates to the primary keys.